 What does the Primary Status look like?
 What do the terms mean?

+The Primary Status has it's terms the most frequently referred to, far more than any other part of this report.
 From version 3.x, this page is much simpler and has less "excessive information".
-With the version 6.0 update, I've seriously sectionized this report to make it easy to find things at high speed.
-This report is divided by the way the table is arranged, the way it has been since around mid-2001.
+This report is divided by the way the table is arrange, the way it has been since around mid-2001.
 The meanings of the terms, however, have changed over the years, now much easier to understand.

 You can see what the Status looks like as I see it in my mind game.
 Note the "ERR" values.
 Also note the sideways 8 symbol.
 This sideways 8 symbol means "infinity".